nl253/DataFrame/README.md

 #### Normalization

-However, this is very naive and you might want to normalize (scale to the same range) the values:
+However, using `.nBest()` in this way is very naive and you might want to normalize (scale to the same range) the values:

 ```javascript
 iris.drop('Id').numeric.normalize().nBest(2).print(3)